Qraft

 • Recommended: Guardian's phone number, child's name (nickname OK), message "Lost child.
 Please call this number."

-• Avoid: Home address, full name, school name, face photos
+• Avoid: Home address, full name, school name, face photos, commute route information

 Preventing Lost Belongings